MARKET PULSE-US stocks to watch: Novo Nordisk, Microsoft, Schlumberger

 The Danish drugmaker rejected a consumer advocacy group’s complaint about its big-selling diabetes drug Victoza as groundless and said it did not expect U.S. regulators to take any action.

-Shares of the company rose more than 5 percent on Friday after the world’s largest software maker reported a quarterly profit that beat Wall Street forecasts on better-than-expected sales of personal computers.
+Shares of the company rose 4 percent on Friday, after the world’s largest software maker reported a quarterly profit ahead of expectations on better-than-expected sales of personal computers.

-The world’s largest oilfield services company posted a quarterly profit that narrowly topped forecasts as business outside North America and in deepwater regions improved.
+The world’s largest oilfield services company reported a higher quarterly profit on Friday, slightly topping Wall Street forecasts, as business outside North American and in deepwater regions improved.

 French food group Danone has raised its offer for Pfizer’s infant nutrition business to close to $11 billion in an attempt to outbid rival Nestle NESN.VX, according to news website WanSquare.